 How Collateral Works

-Collateral is often required when the lender wants some assurance that they won’t lose all of their money.
-If you pledge an asset as collateral, your lender has the right to take action (assuming you stop making payments on the loan): they take possession of the collateral, sell it, and use the sales proceeds to pay off the loan.
+Collateral is often required when the lender wants to reduce the chances of losing money.
+If you pledge an asset as collateral, which is often a home or car, your lender has the right to take action, assuming you stop making payments on the loan.
+If you fail to make a payment or many payments, the lender may take possession of the collateral, sell it, and use the sales proceeds to pay off the loan.

-Lenders would prefer, above all else, to get their money back.
-They don't want to bring legal action against you, so they try to use collateral as a safeguard.
-They don't even want to deal with your collateral (they're not in the business of owning, renting, and selling houses), but that is often the easiest form of protection.
+Lenders would prefer that you repay loans according to the repayment schedule.
+Bringing legal action against you takes time and money, so taking collateral is a last resort.
+Lenders typically don't even want to deal with your collateral (they're not in the business of owning, renting, or selling houses), but that is often their best form of protection.

 Types of Collateral